 - How to get more positive reviews

-Yes, it is possible to remove Google Reviews.
-Specifically, according to Google, reviews that are posted in direct violation of Google’s review policy can be taken down.
+Yes, it is possible to remove Google reviews.
+According to Google, they’ll remove the reviews posted directly violating Google’s review policy.

 - Terrorist in nature

 Google cautions that business owners only flag reviews that directly violate Google’s review policy and not simply flag reviews because they don’t agree with or like what’s being said.

 Learn more about flagging Google reviews as inappropriate.

 There are scenarios in which Google may automatically remove a review from a business page.